cvpr2015-submission/online-sketching-hashing/README.md

 Online Sketching Hashing (OSH) is a online hashing approach for large-scale datasets with low computation and storage cost, while maintaining comparable performance with the state-of-the-art methods.

-We provide the Matlab code of our OSH method, together with CIFAR-10 dataset.
-With all files in place, you may run "scRunCIFAR.m" to see how our method works.
+We have provided the Matlab code of our OSH method, together with the CIFAR-10 dataset.
+With all the files in place, you may run "scRunCIFAR.m" to see how our method works.

-We also tested our approach on GIST-1M (not provided due to the space limitation) and a synthetic dataset (dataset generation code is also provided).
+Our approach has also been tested on GIST-1M (dataset not provided due to the space limitation) and a synthetic dataset (dataset generation code is also provided).
+You can prepare the corresponding *.mat files to run our method on these datasets.